speedment/speedment-doc/pages/speedment_examples.md

 ### Join
 `JOIN` can be expressed using `.map()` and `.flatMap()`.
 However, since version 3.0.23, there is support for semantic joins that are much more efficient for large tables.
 See below.

-In this example, we want to create a Map that holds which Language is spoken in a Film.
+The example creates a `Map` that holds which `Language` is spoken in a `Film`.
 This is done by joining the two tables "film" and "language".
 There is a foreign key from a film to the language table.
 ``` java
     Map<Language, List<Film>> languageFilmMap = films.stream()
         .collect(